 Denmark, South Coast of Western Australia

 So-called the “next Margaret River”, a couple of days in this delightful, slightly hippy, town is highly recommended.
 Located roughly in the middle of the other destinations in this guide (Albany and Walpole), you could base yourself here for an awesome place to explore the little-known South Coast region.
 For full information, take a look at the complete guide to “Denmark, Western Australia With Kids”.
+Denmark is a great place for families on the WA coast.

 With waters so turquoise, you would think you are in the tropics.
 This National Park offers stunning scenery and sheltered swimming for the entire family.
 We love exploring the granite outcrop “Elephant Rocks” named for their likeness to a herd of elephants, or going for a swim at Madfish Bay.